-Similar to a day ride, you will want to pack snacks for your convenience during the day.
+Similar to a day ride, you will want to pack snacks and water for your convenience during the day.
 We will stop for lunch at local taco stands and restaurants in towns on riding days and the cost for this will be on your own.
-Dinner (and most breakfast meals) are included with the price of the tour and will be at or near our hotels we are staying in.

 Proper riding gear is a must!
 We will cover this with you in more detail when we speak about the trip.
 Clothes are an area where people tend to over pack.
 Besides riding gear (including a helmet, jacket, gloves, pants and boots) you will need layers for constant weather changes.
 You may want a separate set of clothes/shoes to wear in town or at the hotel while we are lounging.

 If you have a good set of tools it is not a bad idea to bring them.
 Some people like to be self-sufficient.
 If you don’t have any or want to save room we should have enough tools to fix or repair most bikes on the fly.

 There is no one answer to this question because it depends on preferences, riding ability, and of course, budget.
 Any motorcycle can be converted into a dual sport bike.
 Heck, we know people who have converted their Harleys into adventure bikes!
 For this tour, we will be riding terrain that is big adventure bike friendly (BMW 1200GS, KTM 1290 etc.).
 However, we have had many customers ride smaller and mid size dual sport bikes and enjoy the ride just as much.
 If you don’t have a bike right now, we can help you with a rental.

 Pack lightly, efficiently, and in a way that encourages proper bike performance.
 There will be a support truck to carry all your luggage and since we are staying in all hotels, you can travel lite on this tour.
 We suggest daily packing of snacks, water, and clothing for layering to adjust for the conditions.